ballerina-platform/ballerina-dev-website/learn/user-guide/structuring-ballerina-code/structuring-ballerina-code.md

 3. Navigate to the created `helloworld` package directory.

-4. Execute the `bal build` command to build an executable of this file.
+4. Execute the command below to build an executable of this file.
+You view the output below.

+    ```bash
+    bal build
+    ```

     You view the output below.

     ```bash
     Compiling source